Follow the band!

-Her latest release, “Radio Theatre” blends her lush vocals with intriguing rhythms, inviting the listener to join her on a journey through longing, love and loss.
-Two tracks on the album feature renowned trumpeter Steve Madaio , known for his countless recordings with Stevie Wonder, John Lennon, Bonnie Raitt and too many to name.
+Third release, “Radio Theatre” blends her lush vocals with intriguing rhythms, inviting the listener to join her on a journey through longing, love and loss.
+Two tracks on the album feature renowned trumpeter Steve Madaio, known for his countless recordings with Stevie Wonder, John Lennon, Bonnie Raitt and too many to name.
 Radio Theatre fuses a sublimely fresh collection of original tracks and well-known standards.

-Recording collaborations include several with trumpeter/ producer Lance Buller; Portland based guitarist Christopher Woitach’s composition “The Big Sleep”; background vocals for Contemporary artists Ryan Shea Smith’s classic “As long as I’m with you” and later with Nashville based country singer Callie Cash; original standards by writing team Steve Rice and Ken Morrison.
+Other collaborations include, several with trumpeter/ producer Lance Buller; Portland based guitarist Christopher Woitach’s composition “The Big Sleep”; background vocals for Contemporary artists Ryan Shea Smith’s classic “As long as I’m with you” and later with Nashville based country singer Callie Cash; original standards by writing team Steve Rice and Ken Morrison.